PyChina/weekly/content/Issue/issue-407.md

 - [Python 命令行参数解](https://pycoders.com/link/3542/web)
     + REAL PYTHON

 Python command line arguments are the key to converting your programs into useful and enticing tools that are ready to be used in the terminal of your operating system.
-In this step-by-step tutorial, you’ll learn their origins, standards, and basics, and how to implement them in your program.
+In this step-by-step tutorial, you'll learn their origins, standards, and basics, and how to implement them in your program.

 (`是也乎:`